The Fosters season 4: Premise

 In this season, the fallout of the tryst between Brandon and Callie continues.
 After getting suspended from school Callie meets and makes a new friend in Aaron (Elliot Fletcher).
 They team up to find out what happened to an old foster brother of hers after being convicted of a murder 4 years earlier, and go down a dangerous path that's filled with unwanted surprises.
 Callie later gets charged with a hit run felony and spends time in juvie.
 Because of her age the DA is charging her as and adult and she may be sent to prison.

 Lena's parents have financial issues and it threatens to force Stef and Lena to sell the house.

 Jesus and Emma begin a strictly sexual relationship, and are considering getting back together.
-Jesus suffers from two BTI, first by a nail gun then later being assaulted.
+Jesus suffers from two TBIs, first by a nail gun then later being assaulted.
 Jesus need full time care and Lena takes time off to care for him.

 Jude starts spending more time with Noah (Kalama Epstein), an avid gay churchgoing Christians who has a wild side.
 Noah introduces Jude to drugs.

 Mariana struggles to let go of Nick (Louis Hunter) after the incident at school.
 Mariana also struggles with the fact that Ana is now sober and is a caring mother to her baby sister.

 Avoiding the rath of his mothers Brandon moves in with a single mom but finds parenthood a struggle.
 He goes to desperate measures in order to secure his place in Juilliard, which eventually backfires on him bigtime.

 Stef gets promoted to detective and finds the role challenging.
 Meanwhile, offering to adopt AJ, Mike struggles with fatherhood while dealing with his girlfriend, Ana.